toast-tk/toast-tk-plugin-example/README.md

 </plugin>
 ```

+Enjoy, you're done !
-8. You're done, the assembled jar can be copied to the agent plugin directory.
+The assembled jar (here: /target/toast-tk-example-plugin.jar) can be copied to your agent plugin directory.

 # Contribution